biocommons/hgvs/doc/source/getting_started.rst

-Create an HGVSMapper instance
+Create an VariantMapper instance
 -----------------------------

-Mapping variants between genomic (g.), transcript (c.), and protein (p.) sequences is performed by an instance of :py:class:`hgvs.hgvsmapper.HGVSMapper`.
+Mapping variants between genomic (g.), transcript (c.), and protein (p.) sequences is performed by an instance of :py:class:`hgvs.variantmapper.VariantMapper`.
 As with the parser, you need only one instance per session.

 Variant mapping and validation requires access to external data,